oszuidwest/rpi-audio-encoder/README.md

 - `ogg/vorbis` sends OGG Vorbis audio on 500 kbit/s.
 This is the highest quality ogg/vorbis possible.
 - `ogg/flac` sends FLAC audio in an OGG wrapper on ~1200 kbit/s.
 This is the highest possible uncompressed audio.

-## ⚠️ This is considered experimental ⚠️
-We run this in production, but there are known bugs.
-The biggest one is that ffmpeg doesn't seem to be able to stream after a reboot.
-You have to restart it via the web interface this first time after a reboot.

 ### Todo: experiment with SRT streaming
 In the future we would like to use SRT for streaming.
 The server side needs to be there first.
 It's being built in https://github.com/oszuidwest/liquidsoap-ubuntu/tree/srt-upstream